What to Pack for Rwanda and What to Wear for Each Adventure (for everyone)

 Weather Apps in Rwanda

 I learned quickly that weather apps have no place in Rwandan culture.
-In the dry season, it will be warm in the afternoons with temperatures reaching 28°C. The hottest time of day is usually between 2-4 p.m.
+In the dry seasons, it will be warm in the afternoons with temperatures reaching 28°C. The hottest time of day is usually between 2-4 p.m.
+In the rainy seasons, you’ll have an afternoon shower that will last an hour or two.
+It rarely rains all day long, but carry your umbrella or rain jacket around.

 As Rwanda is near the equator, the sun sets at a consistent time of 6:30 p.m. year-round.